 1. Permanent vision damage:

-- Vision loss and use of SABRIL in adults: Because of the risk of vision loss, SABRIL is used to treat complex partial seizures (CPS) only in people who do not respond well enough to several other medicines.
+- Vision loss and use of SABRIL in adults and children 10 years and older: Because of the risk of vision loss, SABRIL is used to treat complex partial seizures (CPS) only in people who do not respond well enough to several other medicines.

-- think you are not seeing as well as before you started taking SABRIL
+- might not be seeing as well as before starting SABRIL

 - start to trip, bump into things, or are more clumsy than usual

-If you drive and your vision is damaged by SABRIL, driving might be more dangerous, or you may not be able to drive safely at all.
-You should discuss this with your doctor.
+- If you drive and your vision is damaged by SABRIL, driving might be more dangerous, or you may not be able to drive safely at all.
+Talk about this with your healthcare provider.

-Tell your doctor right away if you think that your baby is:
+Tell your healthcare provider right away if you think that your baby is:

 - not seeing as well as before taking SABRIL